Arran Stephens: Early life

-Arran Stephens was born on Vancouver Island in British Columbia, the son of Rupert Stephens, a berry farmer and songwriter, and Gwen Stephens.
-Stephens has a brother, Godfrey Stephens, a well-known Canadian artist.
+Arran Stephens was born on Vancouver Island in British Columbia.
+He is the son of Rupert Stephens, a berry farmer and songwriter, and Gwen Stephens.
+His brother is Godfrey Stephens, a well-known Canadian artist.
 Stephens is of English and Scottish ancestry.
 His paternal great-grandfather was Lt.
 General JM Cripps, of the Bengal Staff Corps, India.

 Stephens grew up on a berry farm on Vancouver Island until his early teens, when his parents relocated to Los Angeles, following his father's pursuit of a songwriting career.
 For a brief time, Stephens attended Hollywood High School.
 In his later teen years, Stephens supported himself as a painter and poet with gallery showings in Los Angeles, San Francisco, New York City, and Vancouver.

-In 1964 while living in New York, Stephens became interested in spirituality and mysticism.
-In 1967 he traveled to India to study at an ashram for seven months under the guidance of well known spiritual teacher Sant Kirpal Singh.
+In 1964, while living in New York, Stephens became interested in spirituality and mysticism.
+In 1967, he traveled to India to study at an ashram for seven months under the guidance of well known spiritual teacher Sant Kirpal Singh.
 In August 1967, Stephens returned to Vancouver and opened The Golden Lotus, Canada's first vegetarian restaurant in the heart of Kitsilano.

 In 1968, Stephens went back to India to study further with Sant Kirpal Singh for six months.
-On March 4, 1969, he had an arranged marriage to Ratana Mala Bagga, and returned with his bride to Canada.
+On March 4, 1969, he had an arranged marriage to Ratan Mala Bagga, and returned with his bride to Canada.